blizzhackers/documentation/kolbot/CharacterConfig.md

 Config.UseVenom = false; // Set to true to use Venom prebuff.
 Set to false if you don't have the skill and have Arachnid Mesh - it will cause connection drop otherwise.

 Config.UseCloakofShadows = true; // Set to true to use Cloak of Shadows while fighting.
 Useful for blinding regular monsters/minions.

+Config.UseBladeShield = false; // Set to true to use blade shield armor

 #### Barbarian